falcosecurity/falco-website/content/en/docs/setup/disable-auto-updates.md

 This is a guide to completely disable automatic updates for both the Falco engine and rules, addressing concerns about supply chain risks.

+**Important note: When Falco is installed via .deb or .rpm packages, falcoctl is also installed and comes with a systemd service that may have auto-update enabled by default.
+In this scenario, even though Falco itself does not perform any automatic updates, falcoctl may still automatically update rules, plugins, or other artifacts.
+Therefore, you must ensure that falcoctl auto-update is explicitly disabled.**

 ---

 ## Without `falcoctl`